emberjs/guides/source/templates/development-helpers.md

 Just before the helper is invoked two useful variables and a helper are defined:

 * `view` The current view.
 * `context` The current context.
-This is likely a controller.
+This is likely a component.
 * 'get(<path>)` A helper to lookup properties.

 For example, if you are wondering why a specific variable isn't displaying in